SerenaSchimert/Antymology/README.md

       - assign this gene set to a new ant

 # Notes
-Evolution could be better, but as of now the future generations are at a disadvantae as mulch isn't repleted between generations.
+Evolution could be better, but as of now the future generations are at a disadvantage as mulch isn't repleted between generations.